'A terrorist is a terrorist' in any language and one should not allow terrorism to be excused or defended: Jaishankar | Law-Order

 As India has globalized, the two countries’ relations that began as Look East policy and then on Act East policy… has gone on to India being in the Indo-Pacific – the story in many ways actually began in Singapore, Jaishankar shared with the business-focused Indian community here.

-The more India globalizes, every aspect of that will be reflected in the intensity and quality of relationships with Singapore, Jaishankar underscored.
+The more India globalises, every aspect of that will be reflected in the intensity and quality of relationships with Singapore, Jaishankar underscored.

-"Singapore has been our partner in the globalization of India and that role and companionship is something that we value," said Jaishankar, who is on a three-day visit to the Asian financial hub.
+“Singapore has been our partner in the globalisation of India and that role and companionship is something that we value,” said Jaishankar, who is on a three-day visit to the Asian financial hub.

 Jaishankar also updated the Singapore-based Indian community on the accelerated pace of infrastructure development in India and highlighted “Bharat being a global friend”.